rotto32/cascadiajs_notes/README.md

 ## Talk 8
 ## Accessibility is a Hydra
 ### Speaker: EJ Mason (they/them) @codeability
-### Subjects: Accessibility, abliesm, Social justice
+### Subjects: Accessibility, ableism, Social justice
 #### TLDR: Websites continue to have acessibility problems because society is ableist
 #### Links:
 Tatiana Mac - Systems of Systems \